Roof Giant's Coping Stones FAQ

 8.1 Curing Time: Allow the mortar or adhesive to cure as per the manufacturer's recommendations before subjecting the coping stones to any pressure or weather conditions.

-What to do when Coping Stones Become Loose?
+What to do when coping stones become loose?

 When coping stones become loose, a swift and efficient repair can be achieved through adhesive application.
 For a convenient alternative, a mixture of mortar and tanking slurry can also be used.